 These heat pumps produce four times more heat for every unit of energy used and each one saves us £3,000 a year in energy use, including Renewable Heat Incentive payments.

 They work by extracting ambient temperature from the ground through a network of coiled pipe buried beneath the lifeboat station.
 This ambient heat is then passed through the heat pump, which is effectively a fridge running in reverse.
 This condenses the heat energy and enables us to heat the building and warm up a wet and cold crew.

 Developed in-house, these heat pumps use the same principle as the ground source heat pump, only they take the heat from the sea rather than from the ground and are proving very effective.

-Keeping our computer server rooms an optimum running temperature at our Headquarters in Poole has generally been done via the use of air conditioning.
+Keeping our computer server rooms an optimum running temperature at our Support Centre in Poole has generally been done via the use of air conditioning.
 However this is energy intensive and expensive to run.